Why was Netiquette (Email Etiquette) invented?

 I’m not “telling anyone what to do.”
 Instead, I am relaying suggestions on using technology properly while integrating a bit of courtesy along the way.
 I fail to see what is wrong with that.

-Long-time readers know I get these types of emails regularly.
-From those who find no need for “using technology with knowledge, understanding, and courtesy.”
+Long-time readers know I get these emails every so often, from those who find no need for “using technology with knowledge, understanding, and courtesy.”
+(That’s my tagline, which I’ve used for decades.)

 But that’s the world we live in.
-Who of you hasn’t seen someone on social media or in a group pipe in with commentary that you know they would not say if face-to-face?
-So, sadly, it’s pretty standard.
+Who among you hasn’t seen someone on social media or in a group pipe in with commentary that you know they would not say if face-to-face?
+So, sadly, it’s pretty standard and accepted at this point.

 Intel Did it — in 1995